graphql/graphql-spec/spec/Section 7 -- Response.md

 If no errors were encountered during the requested operation, the `errors` entry should not be present in the result.

+If the `data` entry in the response is `null` or not present, the `errors` entry in the response must not be empty.
+It must contain at least one error.
+The errors it contains should indicate why no data was able to be returned.

+If the `data` entry in the response is not `null`, the `errors` entry in the response may contain any errors that occurred during execution.
+If errors occurred during execution, it should contain those errors.

+**Error result format**

 Every error must contain an entry with the key `message` with a string description of the error intended for the developer as a guide to understand and correct the error.